novalu/actions-on-google-typescript-template/README.md

    6. switch on the *Enable webhook call for this intent*,
    7. click *Save*.
 2. Deploy your functions:
-   1. Run command `npx gulp deploy`.
+   1. Run command `npx gulp deploy-development`.
 This will compile and upload your function to Firebase Cloud Functions.
-If everything goes right, you should see deployed function URL labeled as `dialogflowFilfillment` (take a note)
+If everything goes right, you should see deployed function URL labeled as `dialogflowDevelopment` (take a note*)
+   2. If you want to deploy your development and production functions side by side, you can use `npx gulp deploy-production` too.
 3. Set fulfillment URL:
    1. Open Dialogflow console,
    2. select *Fulfillment* from the left menu,
    3. switch on the *Webhook* option,
-   4. fill URL of your function (from previous step),
+   4. fill URL of your function (from step 2.1),
    5. click *Save*.
 4. Test in Actions on Google simulator:
    1. Open Dialogflow console,